Last updated: June 26, 2026

 Slack Incoming Webhooks let an app post messages to a selected channel by sending a JSON payload to a webhook URL.
 Treat that URL as a secret.
 Do not paste a real webhook URL into public code, screenshots, or articles.

-Google Apps Script installable triggers can run a function when a form response is submitted.
-Apps Script can also send HTTP requests with UrlFetchApp.fetch(url, params).
+Apps Script can send HTTP requests with UrlFetchApp.fetch(url, params).

 The implementation shape looks like this: